yogeshrnaik/ELK-stack/README.md

 Logstash pipeline has three stages.
 Source -> INPUT -> FILTER -> OUTPUT -> Destination

-- Input
+### Input Stage/Plugin
-	- Input stage generates the event
+	Input stage generates the event.
+	It enables a specific source of events to be read by Logstash.

+Few example of input plugins are:
+ - Twitter plugin
+ - RabbitMQ plugin
+ - Kafka plugin
+ - Amazon SQS plugin

-- Filter
+### Filter Stage/Plugin
+	Filter is an intermediary process on an event.
-	- Filter will modify the event
+	Filter will modify the event.
-	- This is optional
+	This is optional

+Few examples of filter plugins are:
+- drop
+- split
+- json
+- xml
+- mutate

+### Output Stage/Plugin
+	- Output plugin is used in the final stage of Logstash pipeline.
+	- It is used to send the event data to a specific destination.

+For each destination, normally there will be a output plugin that is to be used.
+Few examples of output plugin are:
+ - Elastic Search
+ - JIRA
+ - MongoDB

+### Codec Plugin
+	This plugin is used to change the data representation of an event and can be applied either in Input or Output stage.

+Few examples of Codec plugin are:
+ - avro
+ - cloudfront
-- Output
+ - json
-	- Ships to destination
+ - multiline

+## Loading CSV file in ElasticSearch using Logstash
 In following example, we will use the [summer.csv](https://raw.githubusercontent.com/yogeshrnaik/ELK-stack/master/input/summer.csv) which contains details regarding Olympic medal winners.

-### Load records in Elastic Search using Logstash
 Go to the bin folder under Logstash installation. <LOGSTASH_INSTALLATION>/bin e.g. C:\DDrive\MyData\SWs\Elastic\logstash-6.2.4\bin